 Realtime MCP flow

 Unlike Realtime function tools, remote MCP tools are executed by the Realtime API itself.
-Your client does not run the remote tool and return a function_call_output.
+Your client doesn’t run the remote tool and return a function_call_output.
 Instead, your client configures access, listens for MCP lifecycle events, and optionally sends an approval response if the server asks for one.

 A typical flow looks like this: